alexandermolin/medizinische_genomanalysen_2019/README.md

 #### Your TODOs
 1. Per group present the selected software
    * Software: 10min
-2. *Optional: Perform 6 analysis steps (if possible) using FASTQ files*
+2. Perform 6 analysis steps (if possible) using FASTQ files (use only one file and chr21 to speed up the analysis)
-3. *Optional: Present the performed analysis*
+3. Present the performed analysis

 #### Perform the following steps